Amazon Web Services

 Amazon Web Services has been the leader in the public cloud space since the beginning.
 Tableau integrates with AWS services to empower enterprises to maximize the return on your organization’s data and to leverage their existing technology investments.
 It all starts with direct connections to Amazon data sources including Amazon Redshift (including Redshift Spectrum), Amazon Aurora, Amazon Athena and Amazon EMR.

 Thanks to these market leading integrations, Tableau is the natural choice of platform for analyzing the data stored in Amazon’s data sources.
 Beyond this, Tableau provides the depth and breadth of capabilities to ensure that data can be confidently deployed across the entire enterprise.
 Tableau Server runs seamlessly in Amazon’s cloud infrastructure so organizations that prefer to deploy applications on Amazon Web Services have a complete solution offering from Tableau.

 Together, AWS and Tableau create a powerful cloud analytics platform.
 You can perform every step of the analytics journey: data collection, transformation, storage and analysis, at enterprise scale with AWS and Tableau products.
-Get started today to see for yourself.Learn more about Tableau Server on AWS
+Get started today to see for yourself.Learn more about our integrations with AWS

 It was really easy to be able to connect Tableau with AWS.
 There are already built-in connectors for the different databases that we have.
 For example, we have data in SQL server, MySQL, Postgres, Redshift.
 So we're able to connect to all that out of the box with Tableau.